TommyJSanders/Predicting-Software-Defects/README.md

     * Kaggle Test: 67,856 data points (no labels, used for submission)
     #### Preprocessing / Clean up

-* All 21 features are numerical, no categorical features, so no one-hot encoding was needed.
+* All 21 features are numerical, so no one-hot encoding was needed.
 * No missing values were found in the dataset.
 * Log transformation (`log1p`) was applied to all features to handle heavy right skew and compress extreme outlier values. `log1p` was used instead of `log` because